nunomourinho/forensicVmAutopsyUserManual/README.md

 > **Note:** Installing the ForensicVM server on a hypervisor is not recommended.
 The ForensicVM server itself acts as the hypervisor, and running it within a nested setup may result in unpredictable behavior and performance issues.
 To maintain the integrity and reliability of your forensic analysis, it is advised to adhere to the recommended server installation setup.

 To get started with ForensicVM, your first step is to install the server.
-For detailed instructions, please refer to the [Installation](#installation) section, where you'll find step-by-step guidance on setting up the server environment correctly.
+For detailed instructions, please refer to the Installation section, where you'll find step-by-step guidance on setting up the server environment correctly.

-Once the server is up and running, you can explore the various capabilities and features of ForensicVM by diving into the [Usage](#usage) section.
+Once the server is up and running, you can explore the various capabilities and features of ForensicVM by diving into the Usage Section.
 This section provides comprehensive information on how to make the most out of the project, including tips, best practices, and real-world scenarios.

 I would like to emphasize that ForensicVM is an actively developed project.
 We're continuously working on enhancing its capabilities, improving performance, and adding new features.
 Stay tuned for updates and exciting developments as we strive to deliver the most effective and reliable forensic virtualization solution available.